-The United States Army Corps of Engineers (USACE) proposed streambank protection measures along 1,520 linear feet of the right-descending bank of the Elk River in Kanawha County, WV.
-Streambank erosion and potential loss of wastewater infrastructure had been observed at two separate reaches of the Elk River.
-The goal of the project was to prevent loss of the wastewater line and lift station and maintain services for residents within the Elk Valley Public Service District.
+The United States Army Corps of Engineers (USACE) proposes streambank protection measures along 1,520 linear feet of the right-descending bank of the Elk River in Kanawha County, WV.
+Bank erosion and potential loss of wastewater infrastructure have been observed at two separate reaches of the Elk River.
+The project is required to prevent loss of the wastewater line and lift station and maintain services for residents within the Elk Valley Public Service District.
 Because of the proposed instream work associated with the project, the West Virginia Division of Natural Resources (WVDNR) and the United States Fish and Wildlife Service (USFWS) required a mussel survey.